-SACEE’S 2019 NATIONAL SHORT STORY COMPETITION
+SACEE’S 2023 NATIONAL SHORT STORY COMPETITION

-The competition was open to:
+The competition is open to:

-HIGH SCHOOLS: Grade 8, Grade 9, Grade 10 and Grade 11 pupils.
+HIGH SCHOOLS: Grade 8, to Grade 12 learners.

 The DEFINITION of a SHORT STORY is an event, (or a series of events), involving a single or small number of characters which develops towards a climax.

 Stories could be about ANY TOPIC of choice.